Publications

 Contributions to books

-• Wilks, R, ‘Language Law and Social Justice: A Case Study on the Deaf Community in the United Kingdom’ in O’Brien and others, Introducing Language and Social Justice: A Coursebook for Researcher-Activists (Routledge, forthcoming)
+• Wilks, R. (2025).
+‘Language Law and Social Justice: A Case Study on the Deaf Community in the United Kingdom’.
+In: H. Sauntson, C. Cunningham, J. Ennser-Kananen, D. O’Brien.
+Language and Social Justice: An Introduction to Linguistic Activism.
+Routledge.

 • Wilks, R, ‘Developing Deaf jurisprudence: the role of interpreters and translators’, in Stone, C, Adam, R, Müller de Quadros, R and Rathmann, C, Routledge Handbook of Sign Language Translation and Interpreting (Routledge, 2022).